 Classes began at the Pottsville Undergraduate Center on September 19, 1934 with Walter R. Van Voorhis as administrative head.
 Twenty freshmen were enrolled by opening day and were taught by a faculty of six.
-Several weeks later, a need for part-time enrollment was realized, and an evening Extension School was opened.
-Enrollment soon increased to 62.
+Several weeks later, a need for part-time enrollment was realized, and an evening extension school was opened.
+Enrollment soon increased to sixty-two.
 Classes were held on one floor of the Bunker Hill Building at Ninth and Schuylkill Streets in Pottsville.
 The building was leased from the Pottsville School Board for one dollar per year, an arrangement that would last until 1966.
 Penn State students also used the laboratory facilities of the nearby Pottsville High School in the late afternoons.

 The county agreed to sell a 42-acre parcel of land to the University for one dollar.
 The tract contained six buildings and a large barn.
 Architects determined that only the old hospital building, constructed in 1897; a building built in 1913 which had housed the poor and mentally disturbed; and a storage building/slaughterhouse for livestock built in 1928 would remain.
 These structures were renovated and became, respectively, the Classroom Building, the Administration Building, and the Maintenance Building (currently named the Business Services "B" Building).